IBM/API-BLEND/README.md

 API-BLEND is a collection of 10 datasets for training and systematic testing of tool-augmented LLMs.
 The datasets mimic real-world scenarios involving API-tasks such as API / tool detection, slot filling, and sequencing of the detected APIs.
 Out of 10 datasets we have curated 6 datasets from the existing datasets, and the other 4, we have used them off-the-shelf (for OOD tests).

+**Note:** Currently, we are in the process of obtaining license clearance to release the curated datasets directly.
+So, for the time, we have outlined the steps involved in curating them from the raw datasets.
 ## Install Dependencies

 ```commandline